FuturePhotonInitiative/PTCS/README.md

 ###### Instruments
 Instruments are a software object that models some external equipment, either physical or virtual.
-Each of these objects need to follow a few simple design patterns to ensure proper compatibility with SPAE.
-SPAE utilizes Object Orient Programming and therefore the instrument must be represented by a class.
+Each of these objects need to follow a few simple design patterns to ensure proper compatibility with PTCS.
+PTCS utilizes Object Orient Programming and therefore the instrument must be represented by a class.
 In addition to OOP, each instrument also must implement python's [*with*](https://docs.python.org/3/whatsnew/2.6.html#pep-343-the-with-statement) pattern, which requires an `__enter__` method and an `__exit__` method.
-Finally, SPAE also expects a few methods used to gather information about a particular device:
+Finally, PTCS also expects a few methods used to gather information about a particular device:
 * who_am_i
   This method should return a string that contains a reference to the type of device and it's connection status.
 * check_connected